mparsley1/eo-docs/README.md

 | Datacubes access?       | No                                                  | Yes for Sentinel-1, -2 & -3 (via X-Cube).                                                                                              |

-# Introduction to the ECHOES Earth Observation Processing Service
+# The ECHOES Earth Observation Processing Service

 The ECHOES Earth Observation (EO) Processing Service has been developed to generate GeoTIFFs and associated metadata, which are consumed by the web service.